Northbrook police investigating string of pickpocket thefts

 Targets often are elderly people, said police.

-The Northbrook police said pickpocket crimes have been happening throughout the metropolitan area, and the department is working with surrounding enforcement agencies to investigate.
+Northbrook Police said pickpocket crimes have been happening throughout the metropolitan area, and the department is working with surrounding enforcement agencies to investigate.

 The Northbrook Police Department shared several tips to help avoid falling prey to pickpockets: